iobroker-community-adapters/ioBroker.telegram/README.md

 -->
 ### **WORK IN PROGRESS**
 - (@GermanBluefox) Blockly migrated to Typescript
+- (@bjoernjaeschke87-beep) Live location updates (delivered by Telegram as `edited_message`) now update `communicate.requestLocation` while the location is being shared

 ### 5.0.3 (2026-08-10)
-- (@GermanBluefox) Fixed: the configured text2command/assistant instance may now also be stored in the long form (`system.adapter.text2command.0`) - the alive check no longer fails with "instance is not running"
+- (@GermanBluefox) Fixed: the configured `text2command`/`assistant` instance may now also be stored in the long form (`system.adapter.text2command.0`) - the alive check no longer fails with "instance is not running"

 ### 5.0.2 (2026-08-03)
 - (copilot) Adapter requires node.js >= 22 now